 Customers can apply for low-cost financing through the HEAT Loan to finance the customer costs associated with the upgrade(s).
 Financing the energy upgrades requires selecting an approved lender and applying for the loan.
 For customers with lower credit scores, there is a lender that specializes in financial coaching and approves HEAT Loans for energy upgrades.

-An independent third-party company provides quality control and quality assurance to at least 5 percent of all assessments and weatherization projects.
+An independent third-party company provides quality control and quality assurance to 5 percent of all assessments and weatherization projects.

+The program is marketed using a multi-channel approach featuring direct mail, target e-mails, bill inserts, radio, local newspaper and magazine print ads, online banner ads, native articles, Facebook/Instagram ads, Facebook/Instagram videos, and Google paid search discovery.
+The program also conducts outreach at a variety of community events, home shows, and employer sponsored informational sessions.

-2.4 2025 Program Enhancements and Changes
+2.4 2025 Program Enhancements, Changes, and Other Notable Items

 For the Energy Wise Single Family (EW SF) program in 2025, there are several key challenges, themes, and ideas that the Company is focused on.